History Research Guide

 - Life and Times of James Henry Breasted - narrated by Montrew Dunham

 - Images of the Past - narrated by Montrew Dunham

 - 2020 Montrew Dunham Award Ceremony for Floyd Mizener

 - 2021 Montrew Dunham Award Ceremony for Dave Humphreys

 - 2021 Historian of the Year for Marilyn Ludwig

 - The Village of Downers Grove produces the Inside DG series of videos on their YouTube channel which often touch on the history of Downers Grove.
 Recent Historical Topics include:

-The Downers Grove Museum has a collection of 1000's of historical photos.
-The highlight of the collection are the photo archives donated to the museum by the Downers Grove Reporter.
+The Downers Grove Museum has a collection of thousands of historical photos.
+The highlight of the collection is the photo archives donated to the museum by the Downers Grove Reporter.
 As of 2021. the museum is engaged in a long-term project to scan those pictures.
-Contact the museum information about reviewing the pictures.
+Contact the museum for information about reviewing the pictures.

 Many businesses of Downers Grove embrace the history of the village by displaying old photos of Downers Grove, often of their own building.
 A partial list of businesses with such displays includes the Downers Grove U. S. Post Office, Tivoli Theater, Maximum Printer, Downers Grove Community Bank, and Anderson's Book Store.